zeeshanthedev590/Net-Smash/README.md

-# Net-smasher by Zeeshan Khalid 🚀
+# Net-smash by Zeeshan Khalid 🚀

-Welcome to **Net-smasher**, a script designed to perform deauthentication attacks on WiFi networks.
+Welcome to **Net-smash**, a script designed to perform deauthentication attacks on WiFi networks.
 This tool is created by Zeeshan Khalid and intended for network security testing.

 ## 📜 Features